SkylarZYX/deadline-scheduler/README.md

 ![Screenshot 2022-09-18 115611](https://user-images.githubusercontent.com/43320327/190916637-6f862cdc-3214-488e-a76a-d7f6f1e7c56d.png)

+(you could also change the time of the reminder task at line 33 in start.bat)

 **5.** Now once you've done all that, press enter and it should create the deadline for you!

 ![Screenshot 2022-09-18 120705](https://user-images.githubusercontent.com/43320327/190916780-85265279-b9e9-45a6-81f5-43896a915834.png)